 Daniel 9:3

 Is it okay to wipe off the ashes?
-Some Christians choose to keep the ashes on their head throughout the day as a symbol of their Christian faith, and others wipe it off immediately.
+Some Christians keep the ashes on their head throughout the day as a symbol of their Christian faith, while others wipe it off immediately.
 Both practices are acceptable.

 The ashes are often made by burning palm branches from the previous year’s palm branches from Palm Sunday.
 (See more here: What is Palm Sunday?)